spanishdev/Bit-Hacker/README.md

 ------------

 This is the source code of the game "Bit Hacker" released by Radioactive Wasp on Android devices.
 The code belongs to the free version of the game.
-IDs of Admob and Google Play Game Services are hidden to security purposes.

 If you want to download the game, here are the links:

 Free verion: https://play.google.com/store/apps/details?id=com.radioactivewasp.bithacker.free

 Pro version: https://play.google.com/store/apps/details?id=com.radioactivewasp.bithacker

+NOTE: IDs of Admob and Google Play Game Services are hidden for security purposes.
+You wont be able to compile and run the game, unless you remove Admob entries or Google Play Game Services.

 How to play the game
 --------------------